djmcgregor/djmcgregor.github.io/_pages/publications.md

   url: https://doi.org/10.1016/j.addma.2021.101924
   journal_img: /assets/images/publications/cover_addit_manuf.jpg
   access: open
+  # pdf:
 rapidvent:
   image_path: /assets/images/publications/rapidvent_cover.jpg
   alt: rapidvent
-  title: Emergency ventilator for COVID-19
+  title: 4.
+Emergency ventilator for COVID-19
   journal: PLOS ONE
   date: December 2020
   abstract: In response to the need for mechanical ventilators, we designed and tested an emergency ventilator (EV) that can control a patient’s peak inspiratory pressure (PIP) and breathing rate, while keeping a positive end expiratory pressure (PEEP).
 This article describes the rapid design, prototyping, and testing of the EV.
 The development process was enabled by rapid design iterations using additive manufacturing (AM).
 In the initial design phase, iterations between design, AM, and testing enabled a working prototype within one week.